 Documents required for free travel in Italy

-The main document to travel to Italy for EU nationals is a passport or an identity card.
-However, there are countries outside the Schengen area that have signed an agreement with Italy to exempt them from the visa for their citizens.
-The document for travel to Italy for citizens of countries outside Europe is a visa for a period not exceeding 90 days.
+The main document to travel to Italy for European Union nationals is a passport or identity card.
+However, some countries outside the Schengen area have signed a visa exemption agreement with Italy for their citizens.
+The document required to travel to Italy for citizens of countries outside Europe is a visa for a period not exceeding 90 days.

 The passport: a document for travelling in Italy

-If you are a citizen of the European Union or of a country that has signed the visa waiver agreement, your passport is your document for travelling to Italy.
-For minors, an identity card or passport is required.
-If these minors are unaccompanied, they must have a form signed by a parent.
-Also, they need a photocopy of the parent's identity document.
+If you are a national of the European Union or of a country that has signed the Visa Waiver Agreement, your passport is your document for travelling to France.
+Italy.
+For minors, an identity card or passport is essential.
+If these minors are not accompaniedThey need to have a form signed by a parent.
+They also need a photocopy of the parent's identity document.
 It should be noted that all this is only valid if your stay is less than three months.

 The visa: a document for travelling to Italy